AnastasiiaUferova/mesto-react/README.md

 ## Description

-This project is an nteractive gallery where users can share photos.
+This project is an interactive gallery where users can share photos.
 The main concepts and techs I practiced working on the project: React.js Functional Components, useState, useEffect hooks, Asynchronous JavaScript, Fetch API.
 The data is loaded from and onto external API provided by Yandex.

 This project has been ported to the React.js framework from the pure [JavaScript OOP based project](https://github.com/AnastasiiaUferova/mesto).